My Approach to Helping

 More Info About My Practice

-I am a bilingual licensed clinical psychologist with a private practice in New York City.
-I also am a staff psychologist at the Cohen Veterans Network's Military Family Clinic at NYU School of Medicine in Manhattan.
+I am a licensed clinical psychologist with a private practice in New York City.
+I also am a staff psychologist at the Cohen Veterans Network's Military Family Center at NYU Langone Health in Manhattan.
 My specialties include treating complex trauma, PTSD, midlife transitions, and issues relevant to the LGBT community.
 I work with adult individuals and couples and have experience working with military couples, veterans, first responders, and adult survivors of sexual abuse.

 Specific Issue(s) I'm Skilled at Helping With

 PTSD, anger, anxiety, depression, communication problems in relationships, adjustments at midlife